Stations of the Cross Lived with Jesus

 LC Examination of Conscience

-11/3/17 at Holy Sepulcher before the altar and mosaic of 10 & 11th stations of the cross, Jesus is stripped and nailed to the cross:
+During our 11/3/17 visit to the Holy Sepulcher, before the altar and the mosaic of 10 & 11th stations of the cross, Jesus is stripped and nailed to the cross:

 Words from Mary as the Mother of Sorrows (mourning): It is a time of mourning, mourning for Jerusalem and the entire world.
 My Son has not been contemplated hanging on the wood of the Cross; His gaze of love has been ignored; His cry for Jerusalem has been ignored.
 The blood of the martyrs unites to the Blood of the Lamb of God and cries out to Abba, Father, justice.
 Soon, and very soon, every eye will be forced to contemplate the Lamb of God crucified for love of mankind and they will have to choose to believe or turn away.
 I desire for the Mothers and Missionaries of the Cross to unite to my mourning through prayers and sacrifices, for many souls will be lost to the fires of Gehenna.
 Remain with me and pray the stations of the Cross so that many hearts will be open, will see and be converted.
 After this great grace from God, will come the final tribulation.
 God’s little mustard seed has been born upon the earth to prepare souls for these decisive times.
 Pray also for my shepherds, for their hearts too have become dry and brittle, unable to see the God who gave them life hanging from the Tree of Life.
 Pray, my little ones, pray, for the justice of God is upon the world.
 I bless you with my tears of love.